|

 This method will be called when performing string concatenation with this object.
 If the result is

-null, string concatenation will instead use"null".The default implementation returns
+, string concatenation will instead use"null"

-getClass().getName() + "@" + Integer.toHexString(hashCode()).- Overrides:
+getClass().getName() + "@" + Integer.toHexString(hashCode())

-toStringin classAbstractPacket
+in classAbstractPacket

 toString